-This chapter provides requirements applicable to ships having rule length L of 150 m or above to assess the scantlings of the hull structure using finite element analysis.
+This chapter provides requirements applicable to ships having a freeboard length $L{LL}$ of 150 m or above to assess the scantlings of the hull structure using finite element analysis.

 The finite element analysis consists of three parts:

 - a) Cargo hold analysis to assess the strength of longitudinal hull girder structural members, primary supporting structural members and bulkheads. - b) Fine mesh analysis to assess detailed stress levels in local structural details. - c) Very fine mesh analysis to assess the fatigue capacity of the structural details according to Ch 9.